dezhouc2/Machine-Learning-from-A-Z/Part 8 Deep Learning/Artificial Neural Network/notes.md

    idea: input layers, hidden layers and output layers; how these three layers interact with each other.

    - input layer: a combination of many values such as X1,X2....Xm
+     - value: each of the values represent a kind of features

      - action: weight each of the values and then pass into inner layer

      - purpose of weight: denote which values are important

    - inner layer: sum of wixi for i = 1,....m and then apply activiation function and then signal pass into output layer